 You will be asked to loosen tight clothing, jewelry, or other things that may cause a problem with the procedure.

 If you have a history of lung or breathing problems, you may be tired after the tests.
 You will be given a chance to rest afterwards.
 Your healthcare provider will talk with you about your test results.
-The ordering provider will the discuss the result in details and depending on the results he or she might put you on certain medication to manage or help your breath better.
+The ordering provider will the discuss the result in detail and depending on the results he or she might put you on certain medication to manage or help your breath better.

 A 24-hour blood pressure monitoring or ABPM uses a digital machine to take and record your blood pressure for 24 hours by inflating a cuff around your upper arm and then slowly releasing the pressure.